 Back to Basics

-The connection we’re speaking of is also not in the sense of competition or trying to outdo or outshine the other to feel special, but to acquire an awareness of the spiritual/emotional connection, which is the most basic connection of life, of God consciousness.
+The connection I’m speaking of is also not in the sense of competition or trying to outdo or outshine the other to feel special, but to acquire an awareness of the spiritual/emotional connection, which is the most basic connection of life, of God-consciousness.
 Because people don’t know how to experience this connection for themselves, it’s passed down in allegories through religion and spiritual teachings: See everyone as your brother and sister.
 The problem with this is it reduces it to such a small element of what this connection is.
 Though, if all people were able to really grasp this, that would be something quite spectacular.
 This is the connection where there is no difference between you and me.
 What you feel, I feel.
 What you experience, if I’m in your field, I experience.
 This is the basic element of the depth of that kind of connection, which requires emotional and spiritual clarity.
 Not only to feel but to be able to identify accurately what it is that you’re feeling, and then to know how to integrate that in some useful way for greater understanding.

-If humanity wishes for longevity, the battle that modern civilization faces is not the nuclear bomb, and not the sprinkled mad man here and there, it is this greater malaise and illness of being disconnected from oneself and each other.
+If humanity wishes for longevity, the battle that modern civilization faces is not the nuclear bomb and not the sprinkled mad man here and there, it is this greater malaise and illness of being disconnected from oneself and each other.
 If you were to teach your children one thing, this would be the one thing that would turn around the destiny of the world.
-This is why we place so much emphasis on clarity, on speaking the truth of your experiences in all ways that reminds and teaches everyone that we are connected in this very, very basic and complete way.
+This is why I place so much emphasis on clarity, on speaking the truth of your experiences in all ways that remind and teaches everyone that we are connected in this very, very basic and complete way.

 Q: How do we teach children this concept?

 More appropriately, the question should be: How do we unteach children?
-Children are born knowing and experiencing this, but it gets taught out of them at early ages, as we’ve said repeatedly, to fit within cultural agreements.
+Children are born knowing and experiencing this, but it gets taught out of them at early ages, as I’ve said repeatedly, to fit within cultural agreements.
 The first step in allowing children to stay connected is to be careful not to deny their experience.
 When a child comes to you and expresses an emotion, don’t negate that by somehow saying or implying that’s not what they’re really feeling.
 Avoid comments like “that’s not what you really feel”; “big boys/girls don’t cry”; “don’t say that, that’s not nice”; “tell Johnny you’re sorry” (when the child is not sorry).
 When you give your children conflicting messages they know are lies, they will still comply because they wish to win your approval and love, but this teaches them to become disconnected.
 If you lie long enough, you begin believing the lie, or you forget what the original truth was to begin with.